markusfleck/PARENT/README.md

 configurational entropy using MIE for large, biologically realistic molecules, considerable sampling or large sets of structures.
 Calculation time is scaling quadratically with the number of atoms.

-PARENT.x takes the .bat file as an input.
-Make sure that you provide (in total, from all compute nodes) reasonably more RAM than the size of the .bat file, otherwise the Linux uses the hard-disk for temporary storage, which slows down the calculation considerably.
+PARENT.x takes a .bat file as an input.
+Make sure that you provide (in total, from all compute nodes) reasonably more RAM than the size of the .bat file, otherwise Linux uses the hard-disk for temporary storage, which slows down the calculation considerably.
 In the worst case scenario, the program might crash due to memory shortage without a warning.